-I work as an ally to assure that all intercountry adoptees in the United States are assured U.S. citizenship and are also readily able to prove it.
+I work to assure that all intercountry adoptees in the United States secure U.S. citizenship and can also readily prove it.

 - Securing U.S. citizenship, even though they were adopted in the U.S. as children and have typically known no other country but the United States;